Child Pornography [CA Penal Code Sect. 311; 18 U.S.C §§ 2251,2252, 2256]

 - Possess, control, or distribute child pornography with the knowledge that the material depicts a person under the age of 18 having or simulating sexual conduct (PC 311.11).

-Arranging a Meeting w/ Child for Lewd Purpose [288.4]: Any person who, motivated by a sexual interest in children, sets up a meeting with someone they believe to be a minor for the purpose of engaging in a lewd act, is guilty of a misdemeanor.
+- Arranging a Meeting with a Child for Lewd Purpose [288.4]: Any person who, motivated by a sexual interest in children, sets up a meeting with someone they believe to be a minor for the purpose of engaging in a lewd act, is guilty of a misdemeanor.
 If the person actually arrives at the arranged meeting, the offense is a felony.

-Under Federal law, any depiction of a minor (a person under age 18) engaged in sexually explicit conduct is illegal.
-Federal laws are implicated when the illegal material crosses state or international boarders using channels of interstate commerce (i.e. roadways, waterways, airways, and cable or internet lines).
+Under federal law, any depiction of a minor (a person under age 18) engaged in sexually explicit conduct is illegal.
+Federal laws are implicated when the illegal material crosses state or international borders using channels of interstate commerce (i.e. roadways, waterways, airways, and cable or internet lines).
 Unlike California, no exception is made for emancipated or married minors.

 Federal law prohibits: